hieudt7/nextjs-shadcn-boilerplate/README.md

 $ npm run start
 ```

-You also need to defined the environment variables `CLERK_SECRET_KEY` using your own key.

 This command starts a local server using the production build.
 You can now open http://localhost:3000 in your preferred browser to see the result.

-### Error Monitoring

-The project uses [Sentry](https://sentry.io/for/nextjs/?utm_source=github&utm_medium=paid-community&utm_campaign=general-fy25q1-nextjs&utm_content=github-banner-nextjsboilerplate-logo) to monitor errors.
-In the development environment, no additional setup is needed: Next.js Boilerplate is pre-configured to use Sentry and Spotlight (Sentry for Development).
-All errors will automatically be sent to your local Spotlight instance, allowing you to experience Sentry locally.

-For production environment, you'll need to create a Sentry account and a new project.
-Then, in `next.config.mjs`, you need to update the `org` and `project` attributes in `withSentryConfig` function.
-Additionally, add your Sentry DSN to `sentry.client.config.ts`, `sentry.edge.config.ts` and `sentry.server.config.ts`.

 ### Code coverage

 Next.js Boilerplate relies on [Codecov](https://about.codecov.io/codecov-free-trial/?utm_source=github&utm_medium=paid-community&utm_campaign=general-fy25q1-nextjs&utm_content=github-banner-nextjsboilerplate-logo) for code coverage reporting solution.
 To enable Codecov, create a Codecov account and connect it to your GitHub account.
 Your repositories should appear on your Codecov dashboard.
 Select the desired repository and copy the token.
 In GitHub Actions, define the `CODECOV_TOKEN` environment variable and paste the token.

 Make sure to create `CODECOV_TOKEN` as a GitHub Actions secret, do not paste it directly into your source code.

-### Checkly monitoring

-The project uses [Checkly](https://www.checklyhq.com/?utm_source=github&utm_medium=sponsorship&utm_campaign=next-js-boilerplate) to ensure that your production environment is always up and running.
-At regular intervals, Checkly runs the tests ending with `*.check.e2e.ts` extension and notifies you if any of the tests fail.
-Additionally, you have the flexibility to execute tests from multiple locations to ensure that your application is available worldwide.

-To use Checkly, you must first create an account on [their website](https://www.checklyhq.com/?utm_source=github&utm_medium=sponsorship&utm_campaign=next-js-boilerplate).
-After creating an account, generate a new API key in the Checkly Dashboard and set the `CHECKLY_API_KEY` environment variable in GitHub Actions.
-Additionally, you will need to define the `CHECKLY_ACCOUNT_ID`, which can also be found in your Checkly Dashboard under User Settings > General.

-To complete the setup, update the `checkly.config.ts` file with your own email address and production URL.

-### Useful commands

 #### Bundle Analyzer